 - Advocacy.
 PCW’s health advocacy network provides individuals with opportunities to learn about laws and policies that affect community health and promote policies that support improved community health and wellness.

 I would do this community ambassador program forever if I could.
-It’s wonderful and just what the community, and hopefully D-HH, needs …PCW community ambassador
+It’s wonderful and just what the community, and hopefully Dartmouth Health, needs …PCW community ambassador

 Partners for Community Wellness program goals

-- To improve community health and wellness across the D-HH service area through advisory, advocacy and philanthropy programs.
+- Improve community health and wellness across the Dartmouth Health service area through advisory, advocacy and philanthropy programs.

 - Engage members of the community in conversations about public health issues.

-- Develop programs to complement and support D-H’s internal Community Health Improvement efforts.
+- Develop programs to complement and support our internal Community Health Improvement efforts.